Legal Services Coordinator/DOJ Partially Accredited Representative

-Prior to joining Human Rights First, Guadalupe worked for the Capital Area Immigrants’ Rights (CAIR) Coalition in Washington, D.C. as their managing legal assistant.
-There, she provided legal orientations, legal screenings, and direct services to unaccompanied children detained in Office of Refugee Resettlement facilities.
-Her work with detained unaccompanied children occurred during the family separation crisis under the Trump administration.
+Prior to joining Human Rights First, Guadalupe worked as the managing legal assistant at the Capital Area Immigrants’ Rights (CAIR) Coalition in Washington, D.C., where she provided legal orientations, legal screenings, and direct services to unaccompanied children detained in Office of Refugee Resettlement facilities.
+She also managed their client database and helped supervise legal assistants, program assistants, and interns.
+Her work with detained unaccompanied children occurred during the family separation crisis initiated by Trump administration policies.